quozd/awesome-dotnet/README.md

 ## Continuous Integration
 * [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box
 * [CruiseControl.NET](http://www.cruisecontrolnet.org/) - an Automated Continuous Integration server, implemented using the .NET Framework
+* [AppVeyor](http://www.appveyor.com/) - .NET Continuous Integration and Deployment as a service.

 ## Cryptography